karthikeyanpa12/CalendarDemo/README.md

 # SPO recruitment task for senior front-end developers

 Hello!
-If you are here then you reached the coding challenge for senior front-end developers at SPO!
+If you are here then you reached the coding challenge for senior Frontend Developers at SPO!
-Bellow you will find some description, which is very close to the stuff, that we are actualy working in SPO.
+This coding challenge should represent a task that is very close to what we are usually work on at SPO.
+You should take no more than 4h to complete this task.

 The souce code of the solution should be provided as a bunch of files.
 It is highly recommended to use some build tools (preferably gulp or webpack) and push all the sources to git repository so you will be able to demonstrate also your ability of working with build tools and git itself.
 Please note that **code quality** is also important for us.